VectorInstitute/cyclops-examples/README.md

 ## About

-Welcome to Principles to Practice: CyclOps for ML monitoring & evaluation workshop!
+Welcome to the **Principles to Practice: CyclOps for ML monitoring & evaluation workshop**!
 This workshop is meant to give you a hands-on introduction to use CyclOps for evaluation and monitoring of your clinical ML model.

 Below you will find links to excercises for the workshop sessions!